bootchk/nRF5rawProtocol/readme.md

 - linked resources (to the NRF SDK, as do most Nordic examples?)
 I followed the tutorial for this combination on Nordic website, and hacked the Makefile.

-Derives from:  https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh .
-That implements a rawish protocol that cooperates with a BT protocol.
-Here, I have hacked out the SoftDevice (BT stack) and the Trickle algorithm, leaving just a raw wireless protocol.

-You might also read Nordic proprietary (sic?) protocol ESB examples in NRF SDK (simple protocol, but uses acks.)

 Compatibility
 -